Greenergy digs deeper into waste to make biodiesel

 He said investment decisions had to be made based on "intuition and common sense" in the absence of a clear future framework for the industry.

-"The problem with political decisions is that common sense isn't always one of the biggest drivers towards the decision," he said.
+"The problem with political decisions is that common sense isn't always one of the biggest drivers toward the decision," he said.

 But Owens said he remained hopeful about the future of the EU's biodiesel industry.